Raigyo/vue-contact-manager/README.md

 Contact manager with CRUD to store contact data in Cloud Firestore.

 **Components:**
-- ContactForm: manage creation of contact
+- ContactForm: manages creation of contact
-- ContactList:  manage delete and edit contact
+- ContactList:  manages delete and edit contact
-- ContactDetails: manage displaying contact card (view mode and edit mode)
+- ContactDetails: manages displaying contact card (view mode and edit mode)

 **Views**

-- Home: manage the displaying of all the cards and the promises returned by db.js (that manages communication with Firestorm).
+- Home: manages the displaying of all the cards and the promises returned by db.js (that manages communication with Firestorm).

 ## How to use?